ErpNetDocs/tech/advanced/document-amounts/amounts-calculation/percent-calculation.md

 - row #20: weight = **1.00**;
 - row #20: weight = **1.00**;

-The base amount for the 'Commission' additional amount is calculated as follows:
+The base amount for the commission  additional amount is calculated as follows:

 [base amount] = **150 EUR * 0.00 + 40 EUR * 1.00 + 69 EUR * 1.00 = 109 EUR**